 3. Campaign Tags

 Campaign tags facilitate the calculation of Return On Investment (ROI) linked to the marketing strategies.
-You can detect the channels that are optimizing a massive amount of traffic to your website and which are not.
+You can detect the channels that are optimizing a massive amount of traffic to your website and those that are not.
 As a result, you can plan and put your marketing efforts according to the unmet areas.

 Hence, if you plan to set up email campaigns or advertisements, make sure that you are arranging custom campaign tags you check from where the traffic is arriving.
 Here is a short, fast top for you.
 Keep in mind while naming the campaign that most campaigns have a specific beginning and finish date.

-Please note that you should use campaign tagging, especially in Email campaigns and social media advertisements.
+Please note that you should use campaign tagging, especially in Email campaigns and social media advertisements

 Hey, do you want to save some time in email campaigns?
-Simply custom tags your welcome series ONCE when sending it out to accustom your users to the site.
+Simply custom tag your welcome series ONCE when sending it out to accustom your users to the site.
 Furthermore, you will always get to know who is coming from that email series and when.

 It might be tough to determine the effectiveness of your marketing strategies.
-You may find yourself asking several questions on your own, like where your users are coming from?
+You may find yourself asking several questions on your own, like where your users are coming from.
 What Are their activities exactly?
 How to assess the performance of the campaign and so on.

 But have no fear because Campaign Tagging is there for you.
-It is the key to the question – “which three tags does google analytics require for accurate campaign tracking?”
+It is the key to the question – “which three tags does Google Analytics require for accurate campaign tracking?”

 Frequently Asked Questions